What is Anti-Lock Braking (ABS)?

 - ABS Control Module – This unit is a micro-processor, similar to a vehicle’s ECU that receives and directs the signals from the wheel speed sensors.
 Sometimes, this is located within the Body Control Module, the ECU itself, or is a separate unit.

 - Wiring between controller and sensors

 - ABS fuse

 Whether you’re confident in a DIY electrical repair project or would prefer to take it to a reliable mechanic, it’s important to fix the issue.
 Some issues, like damaged wiring or brake pad and rotor replacement, are quick and inexpensive.
-Others, like a new valve or ABS controller, could be more costly.
+Others, like a new ABS modulator, can be very expensive just for the part.
 Either way, prompt repair work can restore power to your ABS and keep your vehicle safe from collision and skidding.